ssycc/sycTool/README.md

 # sycTool
-a bash script for check mail if it is available or not
+a bash script for check mail if it is available or not .

+### Installation steps :

 `apt update && apt upgrade -y`